wo80/vs-spectra/src/include/README.md

 * src/include/Eigen/Core
 * src/include/Spectra/GenEigsBase.h

-If you have Eigen installed in a differnt folder, make sure to adjust the include paths in the Visual Studio project file.
+If you have Eigen installed in a different folder, make sure to adjust the include paths in the Visual Studio project file.